GauSTAR: Gaussian Surface Tracking and Reconstruction: Introduction

-To address these challenges, we propose GSTAR, a method capable of reconstructing photorealistic appearances and accurate surface geometries with consistent tracking as topology changes.
-GSTAR leverages multi-view capture and combines meshes with bound Gaussians to create Gaussian Surfaces.
+To address these challenges, we propose \NAME, a method capable of reconstructing photorealistic appearances and accurate surface geometries with consistent tracking as topology changes. \NAME leverages multi-view capture and combines meshes with bound Gaussians to create Gaussian Surfaces.
 These Gaussians move along with the mesh faces to represent objects that move and deform.
 When new surfaces become visible, new Gaussians are generated, and the mesh topology updates.
 The adaptable mesh provides a time-consistent and accurate geometry, while the Gaussians bring a photorealistic appearance.

-This problem is difficult because there is always a trade-off.
+This problem is challenging because there is always a trade-off.
 Methods that allow easier tracking via fixed topologies or templates~\cite{liu2024dynamic, zheng2024physavatar} tend to degrade the quality of the appearance and geometry under new poses or deformations.
-Conversely, methods that overfit static scenes~\cite{guedon2024sugar, huang20242d, dai2024high} lack temporal consistency or miss new frame details.
-GSTAR addresses this trade-off by tracking as many surfaces over time as possible while remaining flexible to enable new faces and Gaussians to appear where the topology changes.
+Conversely, methods that overfit static scenes~\cite{guedon2024sugar, huang20242d, dai2024high} lack temporal consistency or miss new frame details. \NAME addresses this trade-off by tracking as many surfaces over time as possible while remaining flexible to enable new faces and Gaussians to appear where the topology changes.
 We adapt the preceding frame by deforming the mesh and optimizing Gaussian parameters.
-For topology-changing surfaces such as newly emerging ones, GSTAR first unbinds the Gaussians in these regions, allowing them to move beyond the mesh faces.
+For topology-changing surfaces such as newly emerging ones, \NAME first unbinds the Gaussians in these regions, allowing them to move beyond the mesh faces.
 New Gaussian Surfaces are then generated based on the unbound Gaussians, enabling accurate reconstruction of the new surfaces.
-Additionally, we propose a surface-based scene flow method that leverages 2D optical flow back-projected into 3D space using depth images.
-It provides an initialization for frame-by-frame tracking to robustly manage large 3D or fast motions.
+Additionally, we propose a surface-based scene flow method that back-projects 2D optical flow into 3D space using depth images.
+This method provides an initialization for frame-by-frame tracking to robustly manage large 3D or fast motions.

 Our contributions are as follows. \begin{itemize} \item A new framework for tracking and reconstructing dynamic scenes combining 3D Gaussians and meshes, effectively managing changes in topology. \item A method for Gaussian unbinding and surface re-meshing that allows the generation of new surfaces as topologies evolve. \item A method for handling large or fast deformation of surfaces between frames via scene flow warping. \end{itemize}